 Dr. Cantey’s Post-Doctoral training was interrupted for two years in 1968 by a year in Vietnam and a year in Tacoma, WA courtesy of the US Army.
-He left active duty with the rank of Major, but was active in the Army Reserves for a number of years, ending his public service as a Colonel in the Army Medical Core.
-His Army Service included an appointment to the faculty of Uniformed Services University of Health Sciences in Washington, DC.
-He taught tropical medicine to Army Reservists from 1988-1992 in that capacity.
-He was also called up for a second stint of Active Duty in 1990, this time for Operation Desert Storm, attached to Walter Reed Army Hospital and Walter Reed Institute of Research.
+He left active duty with the rank of Major, but was active in the Army Reserves for a number of years, and was called to active duty in support of Desert Storm in 1990.
+He ended his Army Reserve service as a Colonel in the Army Medical Core.

 Dr. Cantey joined the Medical University of SC faculty in 1973 rising to the rank of Professor in 1983.
 He was named Director of Infectious Diseases in 1992 and remained in that position until July 2008.